alessandroMagaldes/alessandroMagaldes/README.md

-- 👋 Hi, I’m @alessandroMagaldes
+- 👋 Hi, I’m Alessandro Magaldes
 - 👀 I’m interested in tech news
 - 🌱 I’m currently learning html, css and javascript
 - 💞️ I’m looking to collaborate on some project wich envolves SQL and data modeling